nsidc/NSIDC-Data-Tutorials/contributor_guide.md

 Usually you will see a _Make Pull Request_ button in the branch of your forked repo.

 Click this button.
-You will be given options to of branches to compare your new_branch with.
+You will be given options of branches to compare your new_branch with.
 Usually this will be the `main` branch.
 Add a description of what you have done to help other developers review your work.
 You can also assign reviewers.

 Reviewers then review your work.
 They may suggest some changes or fixes.